-Big and small businesses alike pour resources into fortifying their hardware and software systems, hoping to avoid malicious (and expensive) malware and virus attacks.
+Big and businesses alike pour resources into fortifying their hardware and software systems, hoping to avoid malicious (and expensive) malware and virus attacks.
 Updating anti-virus software, mandating strong passwords and company-wide mobile device policies make it more difficult for hackers to get what they want; maybe too difficult because recently, they’re taking a more direct (and often easier) route.
 The telephone.
 You may ask yourself can someone hack my phone by texting me?
 And often the answer is yes.
 Similar questions have been asked about outbound phone calls.
 Outbound social engineering calls are working, and for as long as they do, you can expect the number of outbound hacker calls to rise.

 “Susan, this is Keith with IT.
 I’m seeing your computer is infected with malware and it’s sending out viruses.
 I need to fix this for you.
 Go to this website (like JoinMe or any other shared access service website) so I can get access and remove the virus.”